vm8181/Weather-Forecasting-DE-BI/README.md

    - Ensures deduplication, data coverage by city, and latest timestamps.
    - Helps in data quality checks on Gold tables.

-- **Power BI**
+- **Power BI + Power Automate**
    - Visualizes trends and latest weather snapshots.
-   - Connects directly to Gold table via DirectLake → no dataset refresh needed.
+   - Connects directly to Gold table via Warehouse → On-demand dataset refresh available.
+   - Power Automate to automate the on-demand refresh to get the update data in the report.

 - **Power Query / Dataflow Gen2**
    - Transforms raw Bronze files into Silver (append log) and Gold (deduplicated) Delta tables.